tauri-st/three-pillars/README.md

 	Hint: Use `String(..)` to coerce something to a string type.

+My Answer: In `Favorite Books: ${ favoriteBooks }`, `favoriteBooks` is implicity being converted from a string to a number, but making it explicit makes it that much more readable and clear what's happening there and unlikely to cause problems as the program becomes more complicated

 2. Move the `addFavoriteBook(..)` and `printFavoriteBooks()` functions into the `Bookshelf` class as methods.
 Modify them so they use the `this` keyword to access the `favoriteBooks` array.

 	Hint: `class` methods don't use the `function` keyword, just their name.